moncef-ajmani/codewars-katas/README.md

-# Codewars Katas with Node.js
+# Codewars Katas with JavaScript

 This repository contains my solutions to various katas from Codewars, implemented using Node.js.
 The katas are organized into separate folders based on their difficulty level (kyu).